 Peoples’ priorities change as they move through life, social / career / financial.
 Most people will change careers two or three times at least.
 Sometimes I worked in jobs that I didn’t enjoy but I think that I learned something from every experience.
 I feel very privileged that I work now in a career that I really enjoy, it’s important to keep looking and learning.

 How would you define your work which for us is an ode to nature as you capture the poetry of the earth painstakingly and successfully?

 My decision to research patterns and forms from nature stemmed from my interest in the narrative quality of irregularities in patterns.
-I don’t find perfection interesting, the history behind a scarred or broken surface is what fascinates me.
-The evidence of a response to random events visible in patterns in nature is testament to the ability of living organisms to recover, to respond, and to continue growing and changing.
+I don’t find perfection interesting, the history of a scarred or broken surface is what fascinates me.
+The evidence of a response to random events visible in patterns in nature is the testament to the ability of the living organisms to recover, to respond, and to continue growing and changing.
 It is the imperfections in the patterns caused by a unique experience that are evidence of the life force in living organisms.

 Nuala is from Cork City, Ireland and has completed a BA in Three Dimensional Design at Middlesex University, UK in 1994.
 In 2008, she received an MA in Ceramics from Crawford College of Art and Design, Cork.

 Nuala loves studying Wolf Hall by Hilary Mantel, On Growth and Form by D’arcy Wentworth Thompson, anything by Margaret Atwood, Annie Proulx and loves listening to Johan Johannsson, Bach, 70s Disco, Bob Dylan, Frank Sinatra, Elbow, Christy Moore, Ella Fitzgerald, specifically Adele and Snowpatrol at the moment.
 Her holidays are best spent in Italy.
 She finds herself blissfully happy over a good portion of cake and chocolates after a sumptuous meal with mouthwatering dishes of fish.